JJSutkus/DS-4002_Group5_Project2/README.md

 ```

 ### Folder Descriptions
-- **DATA**: Contains our datatset and the data appendix that includes more information about our variables and observations.
+- **DATA**: Contains two original datasets and our final datatset alongside the data appendix that includes more information about our variables and observations.
-  - Original dataset of 238 months (or observations) ranging from March of 2006 to December of 2025.
+  - Original datasets of 238 months (or observations) ranging from March of 2006 to December of 2025.
+  - Cleaned dataset after preprocessing.
   - Our Data Appendix describes our unit of observation as well as all of the key variables we will be utilizing in our analysis alongside some exploratory visuals associated with some of our variables of interest.
 - **SCRIPTS**: Contains python scripts for data preprocessing/cleaning, the Granger Causality analysis, and hypothesis testing.
 - **OUTPUT**: